 In all of this, for me it is very important to observe where the tool was used practically.
 I find it very useful to know that it was used first in navigation, designing maps and astronomy than in a geometry textbook.

 Hope you liked this short post.
 Let me know if you would like to see similar ones.
 Feel free to comment bellow.
 Have a great day.
-You can find me on Facebook, Tumblr, Google+, Twitter and Instagram.
-I will try to post there as often as possible.
+You can find us on Facebook, Tumblr, Google+, Twitter and Instagram.
+We will try to post there as often as possible.

 Lots of love and don’t forget that maths is everywhere!
 Enjoy!